MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 This plugin provides client-side integration for the CodePush service, allowing you to easily add a dynamic update experience to your Cordova app(s).

 ## How does it work?
 A Cordova app is composed of HTML, CSS and JavaScript files and any accompanying images, which are bundled together by the Cordova CLI and distributed as part of a platform-specific binary (i.e. an .ipa or .apk file).
-Once the app is released, updating either the code (e.g. making bug fixes, adding new features) or image assets, requires you to recompile and redistribute the entire binary, which of course, includes any review time associated with the store(s) you're publishing to.
+Once the app is released, updating either the code (e.g. making bug fixes, adding new features) or image assets, requires you to recompile and redistribute the entire binary, which includes any review time associated with the store(s) you're publishing to.

 The CodePush plugin helps get product improvements in front of your end users instantly, by keeping your code and images synchronized with updates you release to the CodePush server.
 This way, your app gets the benefits of an offline mobile experience, as well as the "web-like" agility of side-loading updates as soon as they're available.
 It's a win-win!

-In order to ensure that your end users always have a functioning version of your app, the CodePush plugin maintains a copy of the previous update, so that in the event that you accidentally push an update which includes a crash, it can automatically roll back.
+In order to ensure that your end users always have a functioning version of your app, the CodePush plugin maintains a copy of the previous update, so that in the event that you accidentally push an update that includes a crash, it can automatically roll back.
 This way, you can rest assured that your newfound release agility won't result in users becoming blocked before you have a chance to roll back on the server.
 It's a win-win-win!

-*Note: Any product changes which touch native code (e.g. upgrading Cordova versions, adding a new plugin) can't be distributed via CodePush, and therefore, must be updated via the appropriate store(s).*
+*Note: Any product changes that touch native code (e.g. upgrading Cordova versions, adding a new plugin) can't be distributed via CodePush, and therefore, must be updated via the appropriate store(s).*

 ## Supported Cordova Platforms
 Cordova 5.0.0+ is fully supported, along with the following associated platforms: